About Us

 associate members

-Associations or regions providing their commitment to further the aims of EHTTA and the Cultural Route
+Associations or regions providing their commitment to support the aims of EHTTA and the Cultural Route.

 Criteria